dlebauer/ecological-forecasting-workflows-draft/notes.md

      * helps w/ scalability.
    * Uncertainty, multi-scale coupling
      * how to couple independent codes; model-to-model coupling; transformation
-   * Why one workflow system over another;
-     * what are common and uncommon requirements for workflow engines
-     * What do we want in a wf engine;
-     * See comparison paper:
-       * Yu, Jia, and Rajkumar Buyya.
-"A taxonomy of scientific workflow systems for grid computing."
-ACM Sigmod Record 34.3 (2005): 44-49.http://arxiv.org/pdf/cs/0503025.pdf

        *
-     * 2007 workshop: taverna, triana, kepler.
-Covered this  question - decided that interoperability was more trouble than it is worth; compatability done by wraping one in another.
-   * Invitro modeling framework (a workflow?) - model interoperability
-     * modularity - componentize complexity
-     * Ptolemy: Models of computation
-       * See: Lee, E. A., and A. Sangiovanni-Vincentelli.
-1998.
-A framework for comparing models of computation.
-IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 17:1217–1229. doi:10.1109/43.736561
-   * The problem of the computational overhead in using workflows

    * Developing worksflow models for data-constrained models of systems.
    * Benefit from having a large enough project to work with
      * e.g bioinformatics -> bioKepler